 Vice President, Chief Medical Officer

 Certified veterinarians in the field of shelter medicine remain quite limited.
-Zarah is one of fewer than 30 veterinarians in the world who hold the distinction of being certified in shelter medicine by the American Board of Veterinary Practitioners.
-She brings more than a decade of experience and is a graduate of the College of Veterinary Medicine at Western University of Health Sciences in Pomona, where she was also an assistant professor after graduating.
+Zarah is one of approximately 30 veterinarians in the world who hold the distinction of being certified in shelter medicine by the American Board of Veterinary Practitioners.
+She has more than a decade of experience and is a graduate of the College of Veterinary Medicine at Western University of Health Sciences in Pomona, where she was also an assistant professor after graduating.

 Prior to joining San Diego Humane Society in 2019, Zarah worked as hospital director at WesternU Spay/Neuter Center in Van Nuys.
-She also continues to serve as a reserve field veterinarian for Rural Area Veterinary Services, a program of The Fund for Animals.
-Four weeks per year, she travels to provide direct veterinary care to Native American reservations, including spay/neuter surgeries and preventive services.
-Zarah lives in Ocean Beach with her boyfriend, lovable golden retriever named Pez and five cats (two of which are tripods), Nica, Nora, Lilian, Mr. Cuddles and Sunny.
+She also continues to serve as a reserve field veterinarian for Rural Area Veterinary Services, a program of Humane Society of the United States.
+Four weeks per year, she travels to provide direct veterinary care to animals living on Native American reservations, including spay/neuter surgeries and preventive services.
+Zarah lives in Ocean Beach with her partner, her pup Gizmo — an adorable long-hair chihuahua mix — and cats Nica, Nora, Lilian, Mr. Cuddles and Ricky Bobby.